If you're looking for things to hack on, first see the TODO file in the source distribution.

 gnuplot(1).
 It can also report the raw

-The gpsd code is well-tested on 32- and 64-bit IA chips, also on PPCs, also on MIPS.
+The gpsd code is well-tested on IA32 and x86-64 (amd64) chips, also on ARM, PPCs, and MIPS.
 Thus, it's known to work on mainstream chips of either 32 or 64 bits and either big-endian or little-endian representation with IEE754 floating point.

 Handling of NMEA devices should not be sensitive to the machine's internal numeric representations, however, because the binary-protocol drivers have to mine bytes out of the incoming packets and mung them into fixed-width integer quantities, there could potentially be issues on weird machines.
 The regression test should spot these.